schooltool-project/schooltool-book/source/demographics-schema.rst

   * change the values in the ethnicity list;
   * add enrollment date.

 To delete a field, click **Actions: Reorder or Delete Fields** in the sidebar, and then click the red minus icon next to the field you'd like to delete.
-You can also reorder the fields here by changing the numbers in the first row of the table.
+You can also reorder the fields here by changing the numbers in the first column of the table.
 In both cases the changes are applied immediately.

    .. image:: images/demographics-schema-1.png